hawllysson-gardel/hawllysson-gardel/README.md

 ###

-<p align="left">I’m a Senior Software Engineer with over 8+ years of experience developing scalable backend systems, cloud infrastructure, and automation solutions in both startups and enterprise environments.
-My core focus is on building microservices using Java and Spring, and delivering automation and data-processing workflows with Python.
+<p align="left">I am a Senior Full Stack & Cloud Software Engineer with over 8 years of experience delivering scalable backend systems, REST API
+design, cloud-native architectures, and automation solutions for startups and enterprise environments.
+My expertise includes building microservices with Java (Spring Boot, Spring Cloud) and developing automation, data engineering, and ETL workflows in Python.

-I hold a degree in Systems Analysis and Development, along with seven postgraduate certificates — including three MBAs — and multiple AWS certifications (two completed, one in progress).
-I’m continuously learning and staying up to date with modern tools, cloud technologies, and software architecture best practices.

-I work well in cross-functional teams and am comfortable collaborating with developers, DevOps, product managers, and end users.
-I value clean, maintainable code — but also understand the importance of aligning technical solutions with business needs and long-term product goals.
+I have hands-on experience with AWS and Azure, as well as strong DevOps & CI/CD skills using Terraform, Ansible, Docker, Kubernetes and GitHub Actions.
+I apply software development best practices, SOLID principles, and security hardening to ensure robust, maintainable, and secure solutions.

+Career highlights include reducing cloud infrastructure costs by up to 50% through architectural optimization, leading RPA and ETL projects processing millions of records, and creating CI/CD pipelines that improved delivery speed and reliability.
+I have also leveraged AI tools such as Devin AI and ChatGPT to accelerate development, enhance code quality, and boost productivity.

+I excel in cross-functional collaboration, working closely with developers, DevOps engineers, product managers, and business stakeholders to deliver solutions aligned with both technical and strategic goals.
+My approach combines clean, maintainable code, software development best practices, and scalable, secure architectures, with a deep understanding of how technology drives business value.
 ###

 <h2 align="left">Technologies</h2>